CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponResourceClasses.md

 ## Resource Dice

-Dice Modifier to be added to a Combat Roll when used
+Dice Modifier to be added to a Combat Roll when used with a Weapon Class.

 ## Penetration